fdserr/clarc/README.md

 ### License

 This software relies on the works of many others (thank you!).
-Their respective licenses are included with source code in the linked packages.
+Their respective licenses are included with source code in the linked packages (see the dependencies section of `project.clj`).

 The rest is Public Domain.

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

+To the extent possible under law, François De Serres has waived all copyright and related or neighboring rights to clarc.
+This work is published from: Singapore.

 ### Contact